 Roland Hung is an associate in our Litigation Group in Calgary.

 Prior to joining the Firm, Mr. Hung had the opportunity to work in-house as at a large multinational pipeline and oil and gas company.
 He also worked as a business consultant where he developed business plans, and managed the sale and development of several Web-based companies.
 He brings the benefits of these experiences to his client work when finding practical business solutions.

 Mr. Hung received his B.Sc. in 2004 and B.Comm (Hons.)
 First Class in 2006 from the University of Alberta, and his LLB in 2009 from the University of Calgary.
 He was called to the Alberta bar in 2010.
 Roland is fluent in English and Chinese.
-Mr. Hung is currently the Chair of the Privacy and Access Section of the Canadian Bar Association in Alberta.
+He is currently the Chair of the Privacy and Access Section of the Canadian Bar Association in Alberta.